-In the next section, we give a representation theorem for $D'$.
+We proceed with a short discussion on giving a respresentation for $D'$ in terms of set functions.
 Because we can always choose $\cN$ in Condition \ref{condition:topology_on_D} such that it contains all constant functions, we can restrict our attention to $(D/\cC)'$, where $\cC$ is the space of constant functions.
-This is reasonable, because the only derivatives of a path of probability measures that we will find satisfy $\ip{\bONE}{u} = 0$.
-We prove a representation theorem for $(D/\cC)'$.